 - Using a wooden spoon or a kraut pounder, gently tamp down the flowers in the jar.

-- Pour your oil of choice over the top of the flowers and cover the flowers until the oil is about one inch above the flowers.
+- Pour your oil of choice over the top of the flowers and cover the flowers with about one inch of oil.

 - Add the lid to the jar, mark with the date and place it on a shelf, out of direct sunlight, to steep for about six weeks.
 Shake the jar periodically to redistribute the flowers throughout the oil.